ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 In DICE, a proof of liveness is performed on the final key in the certificate chain.
 If this passes then a suitable certification path anchored on a trusted root certificate is looked up -- e.g., based on linking information obtained from the DeviceID certificate (see Section 9.2.1 of {{DICE-Layering-Architecture}})-- in the Appraisal Context.
 If found, then usual X.509 certificate validation is performed.
 In PSA, the verification public key is looked up in the appraisal context using the `euid` claim found in the PSA claims-set (see {{Section 4.2.1 of -psa-token}}).
 If found, COSE Sign1 verification is performed accordingly.

-Independent of the specific method, the cryptographic integrity of Evidence MUST be successfully verified.
+Independent of the specific integrity protection method used, the integrity of Evidence MUST be successfully verified.

 > A CoRIM profile MUST describe:
 >